Ferdi265/wl-mirror/README.md

 options:
   -h,   --help             show this help
   -v,   --verbose          enable debug logging
-  -c,   --show-cursor      show the cursor on the mirrored screen (default) -i,   --invert-colors    invert colors in the mirrored screen -n,   --no-show-cursor   don't show the cursor on the mirrored screen -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling -s e, --scaling exact    only scale to exact multiples of the output size -t T, --transform T      apply custom transform T
+        --no-verbose       disable debug logging (default) -c,   --show-cursor      show the cursor on the mirrored screen (default) --no-show-cursor   don't show the cursor on the mirrored screen -i,   --invert-colors    invert colors in the mirrored screen --no-invert-colors don't invert colors in the mirrored screen (default) -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling -s e, --scaling exact    only scale to exact multiples of the output size -t T, --transform T      apply custom transform T
   -r R, --region R         capture custom region R
+        --no-region        capture the entire output (default) -S,   --stream           accept a stream of additional options on stdin

 transforms:
   transforms are specified as a dash-separated list of flips followed by a rotation